Transformers: The Ride – 3D: Ride

 The ride begins with Evac (voiced by Dustin James Leighton) moving out of the loading station and making a turn.
-Evac approaches the first of thirteen 3D high-definition video screens which depicts Ravage grabbing a canister containing the AllSpark.
+The vehicle approaches the first of thirteen 3D high-definition video screens which depicts Ravage grabbing a canister containing the AllSpark.
 Evac spins 180° to face the second screen on which Bumblebee is fighting Sideways for the AllSpark, which ends up in Evac's possession.

 Evac reverses into one of two elevator shafts which ascend to the second level of the attraction.
-During the ascent Optimus Prime battles Megatron and Grindor chases Evac who is furiously heading in reverse until Grindor's arm is broken off by a train.
+During the ascent, Optimus Prime battles Megatron and Grindor chases Evac who is furiously heading in reverse until Grindor's arm is broken off by a train.
 Megatron grabs Evac and the two struggle until Megatron breaks a water pipe, which sprays riders with water.
 Evac enters a dead end pathway before reversing and turning to face another 3D screen, which shows Megatron firing a missile at Evac while continuing to fight Optimus.

 Hot air and fog generate the illusion of an explosion.
 Evac then heads through the hole in a building which was caused by the explosion.
 Inside lies Devastator, who is trying to suck everything out of the building.
 Ratchet and Ironhide open fire at Devastator while Evac reverses to escape the suction and continues moving when Devastator stops.
 Here the Autobot Sideswipe helps in the battle against the Decepticon Bonecrusher.
 Devastator returns to the scene with the vortex opened.
 Evac activates his "battle shields" and pulls himself through it.
 Once ejected from Devastator's "behind", Evac is caught by Starscream from his grappling hook-like tool.
 Starscream then throws him across several city blocks before landing on a construction site and smashing into some drums which release clouds of fog resulting in Evac asking if the riders are okay.
 Optimus Prime and Megatron continue their battle in the construction site as Evac reverses away in an attempt to protect the AllSpark.
 Starscream appears for a second time but is chased away by two NEST helicopters.

 Evac then rotates to another section where Megatron then appears, reaching out for Evac.
 He is then foiled by Optimus who jumps from out of view, tackling Megatron and holding him on the edge of a building, and that's when Evac charges towards Megatron and forces the AllSpark into Megatron's chest causing both to freefall to the ground when Megatron grabs Evac.
 Bumblebee then saves Evac from destruction while playing James Brown's "I Feel Good" at the verse 'I got you.'
 Optimus Prime then reports Evac in and acknowledges him on the success of the mission.
 The last thing guests see before disembarking is the twisted wreckage of Megatron stuck in the ceiling near the exit.